mgs255/handel/ReadMe.md

 The configuration file is defined in YAML, and has 4 sections:

 * template-folder-path (string): path containing the docker-compose fragments.
+Each fragment describes the properties required for a single service.
 * reference (object - optional): an HTTP endpoint from which to fetch a list of 'reference' versions of a service.
 If there is no local image which is more recent than the 'since' time, then that reference version will be used instead.